ski-freak/Atnia/content/main/Card Game/Card Game Monetization.md

 Card cosmetics would come in the form of styles for a given card, so if you have a style (or multiple different ones) for a card you can choose to enable it for that card in your collection/deck.
 (You would only ever get or need one of a given style for a given card, even if you use three of that card in your deck for example.)

+Potential cosmetics:
+- Parallax versions
+- Full Art versions
+- Alternate art for named characters / things
+- Card "frame" styles if we have some equivalent to that depending on how the visuals of cards are made

 # Paper